xorzee/rsschool-devops-course-tasks/readme.md

 ## Project Structure

-- `state/`: State backend configuration.
-Not a module, rather a special case
 - `gh_action_role/`: Separate module for GitHub role creation
-- `provider.tf`: Provider setup, AWS
+- `provider.tf`: Provider setup for the main project
-- `variables.tf`: Common variables
+- `variables.tf`: Common variables, such as region
 - `.github/workflows/`:
     - `plan-and-deploy.yml`: Workflow for planning and deploying the infra update based on the shared state.
+- `state/`: State backend configuration.
+Not a module, rather a special case

 ## How to ...